mtoohey31/mtoohey.com/content/articles/nixos-on-g14.md

 services.asusctl.enable = true;
 ```

-If you don't want to use `asusctl`'s profile subcommand, you can ommit everything related to power-profiles-daemon.
+If you don't want to use `asusctl`'s profile subcommand, you can omit everything related to power-profiles-daemon.
 Note that in the future, power-profiles-daemon may be enabled automatically (see [this comment](https://github.com/NixOS/nixpkgs/pull/147786#issuecomment-1092347132)).

 ## Suspend